nshafer/django-brunch/README.md

 This replaces the `runserver` management command with a version that fires up a `brunch watch` process alongside the Django development server to automatically recompile css and javascript.
-The brunch process is not interrupted when the Django server reloads, but it will die when you shut down down the Django server.
+The brunch process is not interrupted when the Django server reloads, but it will die when you shut down the Django server.

 Features